eddymark/Test/readme.md

-this is a readme file for a test application for github
+this is the readme for the first week of the genOneNYC program and some test code using python